-The Google Panda Update rocked the world of SEO and it still impacts websites today.
+The Google Panda Update rocked the world of SEO and it still impacts websites nearly a full decade later.

-In this article, I’m going to cover the entire history of the update and what you need to know about the Google Panda Update now.
+In this article, I’ll cover the entire history of the update and what you need to know about the Google Panda Update in 2021.

 First, you need a little background on the history of SEO.